raspishake/raspshake-nodeRED-examples/README.md

-Examples node-RED "Flows" that can be used for your Raspberry Shake
+Examples Node-RED "Flows" that can be used for your Raspberry Shake

 Visit https://nodered.org/

-# How to interface with the Raspberry Shake via node-RED's udp input
+# How to interface with the Raspberry Shake via Node-RED's udp input

 See: https://manual.raspberryshake.org/udp.html

-# How to install node-RED on your computer (or another Raspberry Pi)
+# How to install Node-RED on your computer (or another Raspberry Pi)

 Example: Ubuntu 18.04